 There are always opportunities accompanying these risks and the best way to cope with it is to be in motion, in a test-and-learn approach, just like when you first learned how to ride a bike as a kid.
 Lean startup frameworks are now well documented and popular, they offer the right mix of process and freedom to sustain IRL (in real life) applied innovation.

-So, will your competitors, incumbents like new entrants, so you better start now this great journey.
+So, will your competitors, incumbents like new entrants, so you better start this great journey now.